tanupoo/unzipx/README.md

 - zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is, and it doesn't set the utf-8 bit.
   And, most users in Japan usually uses Shift_JIS (cp932) as the filenames.
+  Mac users will see a corrupted filename when they decode such a zip file.

 - some zip software (e.g. mac, /usr/bin/zip) doesn't set utf-8 bit
   even when the encoding of the filename is in utf-8.
+  Windows users will see a corrupted filename when they decode such a zip file.

 - Mac Archive Utility doesn't handle the filename conversion as well.

-- when the filename contains some combining charactors of Unicode, you will see the collapse filename.
-It happens whe you use a dum terminal.
+- when the filename contains some combining charactors of Unicode, you will see the corrupted filename.
+It happens when you use a dum terminal.

 ## Strategy